boatman-27/obsidian/04 - Resources/TA/Numerical Maths/Chapter 3_Systems of Linear Equations/LU Factorization.md

-LU factorization (or decomposition) is a method in numerical linear algebra for decomposing a square matrix \( A \) into the product of two matrices:
+LU factorization (or decomposition) is a method in numerical linear algebra for decomposing a square matrix $A$ into the product of two matrices:
 $$
 A = LU,
 $$
 where:
 - $L$ is a lower triangular matrix with ones on the diagonal.
 - $U$ is an upper triangular matrix.